 Beneficiaries Have Rights In Probate Court

-While Key Schoen represents personal representatives of estates regularly, he also has many clients who are not in control of the Estate/ Trust but instead are simply a beneficiary.
+While Key Schoen represents Trustees and Executors regularly, he also has many clients who are not in control of the Estate/ Trust but instead are simply a beneficiary.
 These beneficiaries have rights under the law, and fiduciaries of Estates/ Trusts who fail to respect these rights are on the wrong side of the law.

-The key is to firmly, yet reasonably, assert your rights.
-Mr. Schoen is uniquely positioned to handle disputes in Probate and Trust matters.
+Again, the key is to firmly, yet reasonably, assert your rights.
+Mr. Schoen is uniquely positioned to handle disputes in Estate and Trust matters.
 Attorneys who practice in this area of the law know, or should know, that Key Schoen will fight against unreasonable and unlawful conduct.

 What Are You Fighting For?